picohari/atmega128_alpine-mbus-emulator/README.md

 * M-BUS protocol timings generated/measured by accurate 16bit timer
 * Current status and information display on HD44780 LCD
 * Debug output on UART/serial console
-* Commented & cleaned code
+* Commented & cleaned code, hardware tested on 7525R head-unit
-* More  for own applications
+* For own mp3 players or just for fun...

 ## Installation